zli9/dashboard/README.md

 World Population Dashboard is a dashboard for visualizing and analyzing the world population data.
 The project is developed using Plotly Dash, a Python framework for building analytical web applications.

+You can quickly have a look at the preview [here](http://zli9.eu.pythonanywhere.com/).

 ## Table of Contents

 - [Installation](#installation)